fbertola/mother-docker/README.md

 * **It is possible to run multiple instances of MotherDocker on the same CI?**

 Definitely _yes_, but it depends on how the containers are configured.
-One of the major problems is port collisions, that is, thow or more containers try to listen on the same ports.
+One of the major problems is port collision, that is, two or more containers try to listen on the same ports.
 The safest way is to use [links](https://docs.docker.com/userguide/dockerlinks/) or to use the `publish_all` option, as explained earlier.
 Additionally, be careful when using _external volumes_.

 * **Why the name?**